 In July, 1977, Mum's family came to pick us up and take us to Tullamarine Airport as we were on our way to Italy and to Dad's hometown of Bitritto, Bari.
 We flew with Qantas Airlines.
 On the way there we were towards the back of the plane as Dad used to smoke and smokers were allowed to smoke on the plane, but only at the back of the plane.
 Dad didn't realize how bad it was and how noisy it was going to be.
-We were so sick so on the way back to Australia, we sat towards the middle and we were much better.
+We were all sick so on the way back to Australia, we sat towards the middle of the plane and we were much better.
 Mind you, Mum had also given us a calming tablet which must have helped.
 Mum said that on the way there, we stopped over in Athens for 4 hours, but we just saw outside the window as we were all so sick from the flight.

 When we got to Fiumicino Airport in Rome we were all tired, but very excited, especially for Dad as he was going to be reunited with his family.
 Then we found out we had to catch another plane to go to Palese Airport in Bari.
 I remember getting off the plane and seeing a lady in black who looked like my Nonna as I had earlier seen photos' and she was hugging a girl about my age a little bit in front of me.
 She was so excited as she thought it was me.
 They took us back to Dad's home that he grew up in at 18 Via Sannicandro, Bitritto.